The Evolving Role of Managers in Lean-Agile Development

 - A Scrum Master who facilitates the team’s progress towards the goal

-- The Development Team itself, which is ultimately responsible for implementing and releasing value
+- The team members, who are ultimately responsible for implementing and releasing value

 This supports a leaner management infrastructure, with more empowered individuals and teams and faster, local decision-making.
-Productivity and quality go up and employee engagement increases.
-And time to market goes down.
+Productivity and quality go up, employee engagement increases, and time-to-market goes down.

 However, this challenges the responsibilities of traditional line managers (i.e., development/engineering manager, hardware/software manager, QA/test manager, program manager, etc.), especially as these roles historically have been organized by discipline.
-But as the organization evolves to cross-functional teams and Agile Release Trains (ARTs), this means that individual, day-to-day employee instruction and direction are no longer required.
-So, to paraphrase our concerned SAFe student, what will these managers do with all that time?
+As the organization evolves to cross-functional teams and Agile Release Trains (ARTs), this means that individual, day-to-day employee instruction and direction are no longer required.
+This raises the question – what will these managers do with all that time?

 What’s a Manager to Do?

+As described in the Business Agility article, SAFe represents one half of a ‘dual operating system’ that balances the stability and efficiency of the traditional organizational hierarchy with the innovative agility of the network structure found in startup-up companies.
+Managers in a SAFe enterprise often remain in their positions in the hierarchy even though many of their direct reports may perform their daily work as part of the network structure – Agile teams on Agile Release Trains.
+This can provide a more optimal situation for both managers and the people they supervise.
 First, all employees still need someone to assist them with career development.
-A manager still has to set and supervise expectations and compensation and provide the active coaching to advance individual and team skills and career goals.
-In other words, managers are ultimately responsible for ‘growing their people.’
-While this is a traditional and continued responsibility, even then the approach is quite different, as is described in the Agile HR article.
+A manager still has to set and supervise expectations and compensation as well as provide the active coaching needed to advance individual skills and career goals.
+In other words, managers are ultimately responsible for ‘growing their people’ as described in Lean-Agile Leadership.
+While this is a traditional and continued responsibility, in a SAFe environment the approach is quite different, as is described in the Agile HR article.

 In addition to the roles above, new responsibilities and opportunities arise, as described below.

 - Coaching newly formed Agile teams – Everyone knows that creating Agile Teams is one thing; having them be effective is another matter entirely.
 In other words, leading and coaching is a significant job, one that’s best done by newly-minted, lean-thinking manager-teachers.
-And while the level of abstraction is higher—teams rather than individuals—it can still be labor intensive, especially in the beginning.
+While the level of abstraction is higher—teams rather than individuals—it can still be labor-intensive, especially in the beginning.